Software Review for Authors

 Reconcile Review

-You can reference the commit hash for each change that you made in response to the reviewer’s comments and then resolve the comment thread.
+the commit hash for each change that you made in response to a

 Note that the referenced commit hash must be pushed to GitLab before you submit the comment, otherwise GitLab will not link the hash and it will look like gibberish text in the comment.

-Print the final review issue to PDF and upload the PDF as the review and reconciliation documentation for the USGS Information Product Data System.
+Once all changes are made, expand any collapsed threads on the merge request and print the final merge request documentation to PDF.
+Upload the PDF as the review and reconciliation documentation for the USGS Information Product Data System.

-You may want to include a link to the original issue in the review artifact that is loaded into the USGS Information Product Data System.
+You may want to include a link to the original merge request in the review artifact that is loaded into the USGS Information Product Data System.
 Please remember that the workflow presented in this and the next episode is just one of many ways to complete a software review and reconciliation.
 Please check with your Science Center leadership to see if they have different requirements.

 - A release candidate branch is named with the version number for the anticipated software information product release